 1/2 tsp freshly grated nutmeg

-In a pan take a tsp of ghee or oil and fry the raisins and almonds for a minute.
-Remove and keep aside on a paper towel to drain and absorb the oil.
+In a pan, fry the raisins and almonds in one teaspoon of butter for one minute.
+Remove it and keep it aside on a kitchen paper towel to drain the oil.

-In a pan melt the sugar in cold water.
-Do not allow to boil.
-The flame should be low.
+In a pan, dissolve the sugar in cold water over a low flame.
+Do not allow it to boil.
 Keep aside.

-In a flat large pan melt the ghee or heat the oil.
-Add all of the vermicelli tossing it around until a caramel golden brown.
-Do not over cook or it will burn.
+In a flat, large pan, melt the ghee or heat the oil.
+Add all of the vermicelli, tossing it frequently until it is a caramel golden brown.
+Do not overcook or it will burn.

-Add the sugar water all over.
-Press it down with the back of the spatula.
-Cover the pan tightly with the lid and let it simmer on a very low flame until the water has evaporated.This should take 15-20 minutes.
-The water would have all evaporated.
-Fluff it with a fork and test if it has cooked through.
-If it has a bite to it and is still not soft, add another few teaspoons of water and cover and cook for an extra 5 minutes.
-Now add the rosewater, vanilla and the spices. toss it with the fork, and cover and steam another 3 minutes.
-Serve with the raisins and almonds.
+Add the sugar water to cover the vermicelli, pressing it down with the back of a spatula.
+Cover the pan tightly with a lid and let it simmer over a very low flame until the water has evaporated, about 15-20 minutes.
+Fluff the vermicelli with a fork and test if it has cooked through.
+If it has a bite but is still not soft, add another few teaspoons of water, cover and cook for an extra 5 minutes.
+Now add the salt, rosewater, vanilla, cardamom, and nutmeg.
+Set aside for 3 minutes to steam after tossing with a fork.
+Serve it sprinkled with the raisins and almonds.

 The colour of your final dish will depend on the initial roasting.

-I prefer using at least half oil to prevent it from burning easily and congealing once cool.
+You can use any combination of oil and ghee or even use butter.
+I personally prefer using at least half oil as this prevents it from burning easily as well as from congealing once cool.